West Coast Swing: An Appreciation

 In that dance we can see some signs of the modern Shuffle dance craze.
 In yet another way that the Internet has poured gas on the experimental mixing of artistic forms, a music genre that came to be called "ElectroSwing" became hot to the point of viral on Youtube.
 It is music made to order for Shuffle dance.
 Though it has nothing to do with West Coast Swing, here are two examples of Shuffle Dance to ElectroSwing music.
 Unlike WCS, there is little room for intrepretive integration with lyrics and such goofy lyrics as in the second example might challenge that anyway.
 But it looks great for cardio.
-Note that the second example is a shuffle montage that, by the time your read this, will have garnered over 225 Million views since mid-2018 with a current climb rate at about 1 million per week--proving that Youtube videos of dance do offer the potential for monetization.
+Note that the second example is a shuffle montage that, in a previous incarnation, garnered over 250 million views proving that Youtube videos of dance do offer the potential for monetization.
 Maybe WCS could benefit from this in some way?
-More on that later. (~5m each):
+More on that later. (~5m each):<!- wcs20.jpg ->

 In retrospect it may be evident from Melissa's earlier slide ride in the dance, that her floor/shoe interface may have gotten extra slippery.
 Obviously things went too far for her graceful recovery from the split.
 It looks like it took Ben less than 200 milliseconds to see her predicament.
 John Lindo in the dancer pool throws up his hands in expectation of shocking disaster--he could see the Melissa's face.
 We then see this dance team's world-class improvisational skill lift victory out of the jaws of disaster--and for added drama, at the very end of the dance.
 This is like a winning hail-Mary throw at the very end of a basket ball game.
 The crowd goes wild because they just saw a team's stunning, on-the-fly creation of a new WCS pattern--under national-competition pressure.
 One viewer humorously called the pattern the "Caveman Drag".

-Speaking of Shag, here is Brenner Goree again leading Torri Zzaoui wherein they launch into some nice Shag:
+Speaking of Shag, here is Brenner Goree again leading Torri Zzaoui wherein they launch into some nice Shag:<!- wcs160.jpg ->

 That dance is a tapestry of WCS patterns richly embellished with added styling.
 Benji masterfully sets the tone for that dance with a gesture of taking ownership of Brandi's body.
 And then, in reply, Brandi asserts the beginning of the beautiful balance of sensuality in this dance by slowing her first outside turn by two counts for a dramatic styling effect.
 To me, it's almost like her gesture is saying "Hold on.
 Have you earned that ownership?"
 It's a standout departure from a stock WCS pattern which Benji takes in stride by smoothly sending Brandi into a continued set of turns.
 And this is just the first 15 seconds into the dance.
 From that point onward we know we'll be witness to the crafting of an outstanding work of art with a quality level of unique tension that is sustained throughout.
 And they mesh it so well to the theme of the music.